Comparison

 Keep the whiteboard if you want

 A lot of our guys still use the whiteboard at the shop for the morning huddle.
-They use SpoilStack for everything that happens after.
+They use SpoilStack for the job record between bid and closeout.
 The two go together fine.
-14 days free to try it.
+14 days free, no credit card required.